After a near death experience I awoke to see things differently. After a lengthy recovery the magic happened.

-I was taken to a Park West Gallery VIP event where I met Itzchak Tarkay.
-His artwork awoke new sensations withine me.
+I attended an event where I met Itzchak Tarkay.
+His artwork awoke new sensations within me.
 The jewel tone colors and mysterious women lifted my spirits.

 My story is one of survival and transformation.